Top 115+ Live Streaming Statistics Every Broadcaster Must Know in 2025

 8. Millennials are the largest group of consumers of live content.
 63% of people ages 18-34 are watching live-streaming content regularly.
 (Neil Patel, 2018)

-9. Approximately 34% of Generation Z (which were born between 1997 and 2015) have shown a new interest in live streams, especially on social platforms.
+9. Approximately 34% of Generation Z (who were born between 1997 and 2015) have shown a new interest in live streams, especially on social platforms.
 (GWI Flagship Report 2020)

 10. Younger generations (Gen Z and Millenials) spend more time streaming, whereas older people (Boomers and Gen Xers) watch more broadcast TV.
 (GlobalWebIndex)